The “Tax Cuts and Jobs Bill” – Business Tax Provisions

 This bill is the largest tax bill since the Tax Reform Act of 1986, which introduced the passive activity loss and many other fundamental rules.

-The House and Senate approved the bill on Wednesday, December 20 on a party-line vote with the President’s signature as early as later this week or as late as New Year’s.
+The House and Senate approved the bill on Wednesday, December 20 on a party-line vote and then signed by President Trump on December 22, 2017.

 Following are the details of the final conference committee bill, reconciling the Senate and House bills.
 All effective dates are January 1, 2018, unless otherwise noted.
 All business provisions are permanent unless otherwise noted.